skunkbandit/handyman-kpi-system/README.md

   - Secure password reset mechanism
   - Force password change functionality

+## Installation System

+The system features a modular installer architecture with support for multiple installation methods:

+- **Windows Installer**: GUI-based setup wizard
+- **Docker Deployment**: Container-based installation (coming soon)
+- **Source Installation**: Manual installation from source code

+### Database Support

+The installer supports multiple database backends:

+- **SQLite**: Recommended for single-user deployments
+- **MySQL**: For multi-user deployments with moderate load
+- **PostgreSQL**: For high-performance production environments

+The modular adapter system allows each database type to use optimized schemas and configurations while maintaining a consistent API.

 ## Testing

 The system includes a comprehensive testing framework with multiple layers of tests: